deplant/java4ever-framework/README.md

 ```
 **sendFrom()** method also has **sendFromAsMap()** variant.

-Calls and sends also has **...Tree()** variants that can be used to monitor transaction tree execution and collect errors.
+Calls and sends also has **...Tree()** variants that can
+be used to monitor transaction tree execution and collect errors.

 #### Encoding as Payload

+You can encode `FunctionHandle` as a payload for internal call like this:

 ```java
 var payload = getCustodiansFunctionHandle.toPayload();